kimauth/MakiePublicationTheme.jl/README.md

 size_cm = (12.0, 8.0)
 dpi = 300
+# size and px_per_unit will be used for setting correct sizes
 size, px_per_unit = size_pixelgraphic(size_cm, dpi)

+# set canvas size according to computed size
 f = Figure(; size)

 # fill the figure with a few things with font sizes
 ax = Axis(f[1,1];
     xlabel = "xlabel in fontsize 11",